safecility/microservices/go/transports/readme.md

 Now microservices can access the SimpleMessage as usual and a microservice with knowledge of the specific transport mechanism can parse the necessary fields

+### Device specific transports

+If a webhook is specific to a device we now move that to the device's repo